The Annuity Fund was set up to provide a source of retirement income for eligible employees

 Because investment returns are dependent on the performance of the stock and bond markets, you are responsible for your investment decisions.

 Certain investments carry more risk, which can mean a greater financial reward but also a larger loss.
 Researching and watching your investments closely can help keep your money safe.
-If you have any questions, call Newport Group Retirement Services at 1-844-749-9981
+If you have any questions, call the John Hancock Participant Service Center at 1-833-388-6466

 You are eligible to receive benefits from your account if: